kristianmandrup/project-env/Readme.md

 ### Pipeline

-The pipeline takes a file map and a project environment configuration.
+The pipeline takes a `fileMap` and a `project` configuration.
-It then uses pre-registered read steps to map the file map into a registry with file descriptors.
+It then uses pre-registered *read steps* to map the file map into a `registry` with *file descriptors*.
-The pipeline then traverses the registry.
-For each entry it performs write steps to map an entry into a file action descriptor.
+The pipeline then traverses the `registry`.
+For each entry, it performs *write steps* to map an entry into a *file action descriptor*.
 These actions are then performed on the target destination, usually an application project on disk.

 Pipeline example: